opszero/terraform-aws-kubespot/README.md

 <a href="https://www.opszero.com"><img src="http://assets.opszero.com.s3.amazonaws.com/images/opszero_11_29_2016.png" width="300px"/></a>

-This project is brought to you by [opsZero](https://www.opszero.com) we provide DevOps and Cloud Infrastructure as a Service for Startups.
-If you need help with your infrastructure reach out.
+This project is brought to you by [opsZero](https://www.opszero.com) we provide Kubernetes and AWS Lambda Migration.
+If you need help with your Kubernetes Migration reach out.

 # License